iltommi/qdb-documentation/source/api/cpp.rst

         :returns: An api_buffer_ptr holding the entry content, if it exists, a null pointer otherwise.

+    .. cpp:function:: api_buffer_ptr get_remove(const char * alias, qdb_error_t & error)

+        Atomically gets an :term:`entry` from the quasardb server and removes it.

+        If the entry does not exist, the function will fail and update error to ``qdb_e_alias_not_found``.

+        The function will allocate a buffer large enough to hold the entry's content.

+        The handle must be initialized and connected (see :cpp:func:`connect` and :cpp:func:`multi_connect`).

+        :param alias: A pointer to a null terminated string representing the entry's alias whose content is to be retrieved.
+        :param error: A reference to an error that will receive the result of the operation.

+        :returns: An api_buffer_ptr holding the entry content, if it exists, a null pointer otherwise.

     .. cpp:function:: api_buffer_ptr get_update(const char * alias, const char * update_content, size_t update_content_length, qdb_error_t & error)

         Atomically gets and updates (in this order) the :term:`entry` on the quasardb server.
 The entry must already exists.